pdsam/feup-lpoo/README.md

 > How can someone install the game in their computer.
 ### Linux
 1. navigate into the code folder
-2./gradle run --args
+2.  "/gradle run --args view" where view can be "lanterna" or "swing".

 ### Windows
 1.